sgrvinod/Selective-Emitter-Modeling/README.md

 #Selective Emitter Modeling
 Wrote this for the Solar Thermal Engineering course at Columbia University.

+##Modeled in Python.

-##The three questions address:
+##The three questions address, respectively:
 1. Modeling thermal emission from the atmosphere
-2. Create your own selective emitter
+2. Create a selective emitter
-3. Perform heat transfer analysis
+3. Perform heat transfer analysis to evaluate cooling performance

-###Modeled in Python.